 Instruction to TGbe Editor: Update 11be D2.1.1 P699L48 as shown below:

 For OFDMA transmission, the Common field of each EHT-SIG content channel is included into one or two common encoding blocks.
 For EHT sounding NDP, the Common field of each EHT-SIG content channel is included in a single common encoding block.
 Each common encoding block shall be BCC encoded at rate R = 1/2.
-For EHT-SIG for non-OFDMA transmission to a single user or non-OFDMA transmission to multiple users, the Common field of each EHT-SIG content channel, together with the only User field or the first User field of the User Specific field, is included into a single common encoding block, which shall be BCC encoded at rate R = 1/2.
+For EHT-SIG for an EHT SU transmission or non-OFDMA transmission to multiple users, the Common field of each EHT-SIG content channel, together with the only User field or the first User field of the User Specific field, is included into a single common encoding block, which shall be BCC encoded at rate R = 1/2.

 Instruction to TGbe Editor: Update 11be D2.1.1 P700L33 as shown below:

-In EHT-SIG for non-OFDMA transmission to a single user or EHT sounding NDP, dk,n denotes the complex number assigned to the k-th data subcarrier of the n-th symbol in the single EHT-SIG content channel.
+In EHT-SIG for an EHT SU transmission or EHT sounding NDP, dk,n denotes the complex number assigned to the k-th data subcarrier of the n-th symbol in the single EHT-SIG content channel.

 Instruction to TGbe Editor: Update 11be D2.1.1 P701L24 as shown below:

-for EHT-SIG for non-OFDMA transmission to a single user or EHT sounding NDP.
+for EHT-SIG for an EHT SU transmission or EHT sounding NDP.

 Instruction to TGbe Editor: Update 11be D2.1.1 P705L1 as shown below:

-For EHT-SIG for non-OFDMA transmission to a single user or EHT sounding NDP, an EHT MU PPDU has a single EHT-SIG content channel regardless of the PPDU bandwidth, which is duplicated on every 20 MHz subchannel.
+EHT-SIG in an EHT SU transmission or EHT sounding NDP has a single EHT-SIG content channel regardless of the PPDU bandwidth, which is duplicated on every 20 MHz subchannel as shown in Figure 36-42 to Figure 36-46.

-For EHT-SIG for non-OFDMA transmission to a single user or EHT sounding NDP, a 20 MHz PPDU contains one EHT-SIG content channel as shown in Figure 36-42.

-Figure 36-42—EHT-SIG content channel for a 20 MHz PPDU for non-OFDMA transmission to a single user or EHT sounding NDP
+Figure 36-42—EHT-SIG content channel for a 20 MHz EHT SU transmission or EHT sounding NDP

-For EHT-SIG for non-OFDMA transmission to a single user or EHT sounding NDP, a 40 MHz PPDU contains one EHT-SIG content channel as shown in Figure 36-43.

-Figure 36-43—EHT-SIG content channel for a 40 MHz PPDU for non-OFDMA transmission to a single user or EHT sounding NDP
+Figure 36-43—EHT-SIG content channel for a 40 MHz EHT SU transmission or EHT sounding NDP

-For EHT-SIG for non-OFDMA transmission to a single user or EHT sounding NDP, an 80 MHz PPDU contains on EHT-SIG content channel as shown in Figure 36-44.

-Figure 36-44—EHT-SIG content channel for an 80 MHz PPDU for non-OFDMA transmission to a single user or EHT sounding NDP
+Figure 36-44—EHT-SIG content channel for an 80 MHz EHT SU transmission or EHT sounding NDP

-For EHT-SIG for non-OFDMA transmission to a single user or EHT sounding NDP, a 160 MHz PPDU contains one EHT-SIG content channel as shown in Figure 36-45.

-Figure 36-45—EHT-SIG content channel for a 160 MHz PPDU for non-OFDMA transmission to a single user or EHT sounding NDP
+Figure 36-45—EHT-SIG content channel for a 160 MHz EHT SU transmission or EHT sounding NDP

-For EHT-SIG for non-OFDMA transmission to a single user or EHT sounding NDP, a 320 MHz PPDU contains one EHT-SIG content channel as shown in Figure 36-46.

-Figure 36-46—EHT-SIG content channel for a 320 MHz PPDU for non-OFDMA transmission to a single user or EHT sounding NDP
+Figure 36-46—EHT-SIG content channel for a 320 MHz EHT SU transmission or EHT sounding NDP

 36.3.12.11.3 Preamble puncturing for EHT MU PPDUs in a non-OFDMA transmission